Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-03-value-categories-cpp.md

 rvalue reference is for move semantics.
 Before `C++11`, there is no move semantics, only copy semantics (copy constructor and copy assignment operator).
-For the class whose member variable contains pointers or user-defined types, we often need to implement copy constructor and copy assignment operator by ourselves so that the data can be successfully copied (usually called deep copy), rather than just let the pointer point to the same memory (usually called shallow copy).
+For the class whose member variable contains pointers or user-defined types, we often need to implement a copy constructor and copy assignment operator by ourselves so that the data can be successfully copied (usually called deep copy), rather than just let the pointer point to the same memory (usually called shallow copy).